The Future of Aylmer Library: Relocation Proposal

 How You Can Participate

-You can take part in a public survey on Elgin County’s engagement website, Engage Elgin.
-There will also be a public meeting at the EECC and suggestion boxes placed in public spaces around the community.
-These are your chances to share what you think.
+In may 2025, the County hosted a public survey on their engagement website, Engage Elgin, as well as a public meeting at the EECC.
+Suggestion boxes were placed in public spaces around the community.

 What Will Be Done With the Feedback

-All public input will be shared with County Council, Aylmer Council, and Malahide Council.
-Your feedback will help guide the final decision about where the Aylmer Library should be located in the future.
+Public input was shared with County Council, Aylmer Council, and Malahide Council.
+Feedback will help guide the final decision about where the Aylmer Library should be located in the future.

 What would you like to know about the future of the Aylmer Library?